 Both Marissa and the baby recovered from their physical injuries.
 The baby was put into foster care, and Marissa now visits with her frequently, trying to form a bond in anticipation of the day when, she hopes, her daughter will be returned to her.
 But it was not until her situation was out in the open that Marissa could bring herself to tell me she’s been, as she put it, "scared to death of Art the entire time she was pregnant."

 Do you have a Marissa?
-Might she benefit from hearing this track?
+Might she benefit from hearing this section?

-On the next track, we will discuss loss and depression.
-This will include mothers who lose mothers and the confluence of causes regarding depression
+In the next section, we will discuss loss and depression.
+This will include mothers who lose mothers and the confluence of causes regarding depression.

 Online Continuing Education QUESTION 4